Programs of Study

 BA students must complete at least 90 liberal arts credits and no more than 30 credits in non-liberal arts courses.
 BS students must complete at least 60 liberal arts credits and no more than 60 credits in non-liberal arts courses (defined as studio and practice-based courses and internships).
 Learn more about general degree requirements, including double majors, dual degrees such as the BA/BFA, double minors, and BA/MA programs.

-All undergraduates at the university except those who major in Liberal Arts can select a minor or a double major.
-Undergraduate students from any division of the university can select a minor from Lang’s offerings.
-Similarly, Lang students can select a minor from those offered in other divisions, provided they meet the prerequisites and related requirements.
-Students considering pursuing a minor should speak with their advisors as soon as possible.
+university.
+All undergraduates except those majoring in Liberal Arts can select a minor from any division of the university.
 Note that students cannot minor in their own major.
 In addition, a student who majors in an area of study with multiple concentrations (e.g., The Arts) cannot minor in the same area of study with a different concentration.
+In most cases, you can complete a minor without taking more than the number of credits needed for your bachelor’s degree.